Fer-Jg/TownyAdvanced-Spanish/Configuring-Metadata-in-Towns-and-Townblocks.md

 // For nation objects
 nation.addMetaData(idf);

-// Same for the rest of the towny objects
+// Same for the rest of the Towny objects
 ```

 Alternatively, if you want your metadata available to all towns by default you could loop through all of the objects on initialization and add the custom data.